created Mar 21, 2017

 Permit others to post comments on your site or prohibit comments by others.
 Same for the Indiweb's Webmentions, which I prefer over a comment system.

 But it's not a requirement for you, the site owner, to permit others to post their content on your site.
-Commenters can post their replies on their own websites, and maybe you become aware of those replies and maybe you don't.
+Commenters can post their replies on their own websites, and then maybe you become aware of those replies and maybe you don't.

 If you want, you can take your discussions to Twitter, or you can engage in no discussions anywhere.